Professor of History

-Deborah Coen, Associate Professor of History, joined the Barnard faculty in 2006.
-In addition to teaching for the Department of History, Professor Coen is affiliated with Barnard's Women's Studies Program.
+Deborah Coen, Professor of History, joined the Barnard faculty in 2006.
+Professor Coen is the Curriculum Coordinator and Barnard Liaison for the Columbia Center for Science & Society.
+She is also a member of Columbia's European Institute, Harriman Institute, and Committee on Global Thought.
 Prior to coming to Barnard, Professor Coen was a Junior Fellow of the Harvard Society of Fellows.

 Professor Coen has taught such courses as "Bodies and Machines, 1750-1939," "History of Environmental Thinking," "Gender and Knowledge in Modern History," "Vienna and the Birth of the Modern," and "Central Europe: Nations, Cultures, and Ideas."

 Professor Coen's research centers on the history of the physical and earth sciences and the cultural history of central Europe.
-Currently, she is studying how climate came to be understood in terms of the exchange of energy among systems at a spectrum of scales, from the molecular to the hemispheric.
+Her current book project, Climate in Word and Image: Science and the Austrian Idea, explores how climate came to be understood in terms of the exchange of energy among systems at a spectrum of scales, from the molecular to the hemispheric.

 The Earthquake Observers: Disaster Science from Lisbon to Richter (University of Chicago Press, January, 2013)